Medically reviewed by Aimee Paik, MD

 Niacinamide - A form of vitamin B3 found in food and used as a dietary supplement and medication.
 Its topical form smoothes wrinkles and skin texture, and increases moisture within the skin by improving water retention.
 It works in conjunction with antibiotics and anti-inflammatories to heal your skin from acne and rosacea more quickly, while also soothing the skin from the irritating side effects of some of those treatments.
 Plus, incorporating niacinamide into your routine is easy: simply find a moisturizer with niacinamide and apply as directed!
 (You can learn more about niacinamide’s benefits in our blog!)

-Octinoxate – Octinoxate is a cinnamate ester and absorbs UVB rays from the sun.
+Octinoxate – Octinoxate is a sunscreen filter that is a cinnamate ester and absorbs UVB rays from the sun.
 It is often combined with nanoparticles and water-resistant ingredients to keep it localized to the skin and to prevent absorption.
 Found in chemical sunscreen.

 Oxybenzone – Oxybenzone is a benzophenone derivative and absorbs UVB and UVA II rays from the sun to protect your skin.
 Found in chemical sunscreen.